pkgforge-dev/QEMU-AppImage/README.md

 **Or simply run `./QEMU*.AppImage --make-symlinks`** which will expose each bundled binary in `~/.local/bin` as symlinks the AppImage (similar to how busybox works).

-* Supports -enable-kvm, TPM, UEFI (GPU passthrough), virtiofsd and audio.

 ---

-AppImage made using [sharun](https://github.com/VHSgunzo/sharun) and its wrapper [quick-sharun](https://github.com/pkgforge-dev/Anylinux-AppImages/blob/main/useful-tools/quick-sharun.sh), which makes it extremely easy to turn any binary into a portable package reliably without using containers or similar tricks.
+AppImage made using [quick-sharun](https://github.com/pkgforge-dev/Anylinux-AppImages/blob/main/useful-tools/quick-sharun.sh), which makes it extremely easy to turn any binary into a portable package reliably without using containers or similar tricks.

 **This AppImage bundles everything and it should work on any Linux distro, including old and musl-based ones.**